AgenttiX/freeradius-letsencrypt/README.md

 When you have set up the certificate template, request a certificate for the RADIUS server.
-If you are requesting it on another computer:
+If you can't request it directly on the machine that runs the RADIUS server:
+- Go to *Certificates (Local Computer) -> Personal -> Certificates*
+- *Right-click -> All Tasks -> Request New Certificate...*
-- You have to accept the pending request on the CA at Certification Authority (Local) -> Pending Requests
+- You have to accept the pending request on the CA at *Certification Authority (Local) -> Pending Requests*
 - When requesting the certificate, go to the Subject tab and add these properties of the RADIUS server
-  - FQDN (e.g. your-server.your-domain.com) as Subject name -> Common name
+  - FQDN (e.g. your-server.your-domain.com) as *Subject name -> Common name*
-  - FQDN, all other DNS names (e.g. your-server) and all IP addresses as Alternative names -> DNS
-  - All IP addresses as Alternative names -> IP address
+  - FQDN, all other DNS names (e.g. your-server) as *Alternative names -> DNS* and IP addresses as *Alternative names -> IP address*
   - Leaving some of these out may result in issues that are difficult to debug
+- Accept the certificate request at *Certification Authority (Local) -> your CA -> Pending Requests* with *right-click -> All Tasks -> Issue*.
-- Once you have accepted the request, you can find the private key at Certificates (Local Computer) -> Certificate Enrollment Requests -> Certificates.
+- Once you have accepted the request, you can find the private key at *Certificates (Local Computer) -> Certificate Enrollment Requests -> Certificates*.
-  If this certificate is not signed by the correct CA, you can find the signed public certificate at Certification Authority (Local) -> your CA -> Issued Certificates.
+  If this certificate is not signed by the correct CA, you can find the signed public certificate at *Certification Authority (Local) -> your CA -> Issued Certificates*.
-- Export the certificate(s) with right-click -> All tasks -> Export...
+- Export the certificate(s) with *right-click -> All tasks -> Export...*
   - When exporting the certificate that has the private key, select to export the private key as well.
+  - For the certificate that has only the signed public key, select Base-64 encoded X.509 (.CER)
+  - For the certificate that has the private key, select Personal Information Exchange - PKCS #12 (.PFX)
   - (Select "Export all extended properties", just in case.)
   - Use AES256-SHA256 encryption with a password.
 - Move the certificate file to the RADIUS server.
 - Extract the .pfx package with:
   - `openssl pkcs12 -in RADIUS_SERVER.pfx -nocerts -out privkey.pem -nodes`